 c) the 40% penalties (late submission of a tax return or deliberate breach), where the taxpayer has been subject:

 i) to the penalties listed at a), b) or c) in the context of a previous tax audit during the last six calendar years; or

 ii) to a complaint of the French tax authorities further to a previous tax audit.

 Once the facts have been reported, the Public Prosecutor is entitled to prosecute for the offence of tax fraud.

 If the FTA has filed a criminal complaint for tax fraud regarding a taxpayer, the Public Prosecutor can extend criminal charges to other taxes and other years without the need for a further criminal complaint or reporting for those years from the FTA.

 Once the complaint has been filed or the facts have been reported, judicial investigation can be, under the judicial authorities’ control, conducted by tax agents benefiting from judicial powers.

-It should be noted that the offence of money laundering of tax fraud can be prosecuted by the Public Prosecutor on his or her own initiative.
+The offence of money laundering of tax fraud can be prosecuted by the Public Prosecutor on their own initiative.

 However, there are limits to this principle of procedural independence.

 Firstly, the administrative judge is bound by the material findings of facts by the criminal judge, and by their legal characterisation for criminal law purposes, upon two conditions.